duyenpham95/spring-security-config-authority/README.md

 ### Custom filter: Add filter to filter email contains `test` word
 - create a custom filter implements Filter interface, override doFilter Method
-- add addFilterBefore, addFilterAfter in security config
+- add addFilterBefore in security config
 - add `@EnableWebSecurity(debug = true)` (notice this is for debug mode that the filter works without the `@EnableWebSecurity`) property `logging.level.org.springframework.security.web.FilterChainProxy=DEBUG` to log debug when test the order of filters

+#### Similarly, Add filter to filter using addFilterAfter
+#### With addFilterAt: add a filter at the location of specified filter class.
+But the order of the execution can't be guaranteed.
+This will replace the filters already present at the same order